CATEM1NAL/APyday-2/FAQ.md

 the score cap while the others have a higher score cap, but also allows for some more complex decision making (such as changing host based on who has the most time upgrades).

+## Why do I have hundreds of coins?
+After installing the mod for the first time you get given coins for achievement milestones.
+You can either roll with it and take the one time bonus for your first multiworld, or reset the save file to fix it (Options > Advanced > Reset Account Progression).

+## How do I send checks?
+Just play the game!
+Basically anything you do will give you points that contribute to getting checks, with the number of points scaling as your run progresses and you receive more items.

+There are also checks locked behind the safehouse, with **115** on 6 heist mode or **69** (nice) on 4 heist mode.
+The coins needed to unlock these are multiworld items.

+Finally, you also send checks when you reach a new heist milestone (heist 1 completed, heist 2 completed, etc).
+These are always progression items.

 ## How do I join an in-game lobby?
 1. Connect to the multiworld using the Criminal Dawn client in the Archipelago launcher.
 2. Launch PAYDAY 2 (if you haven't already) and click "Initialise Multiworld".
 3. You can now connect to any other lobby in the same multiworld!

-## Why do I have hundreds of coins?
-After installing the mod for the first time you get given coins for achievement milestones.
-You can either roll with it and take the one time bonus for your first multiworld, or reset the save file to fix it (Options > Advanced > Reset Account Progression).

 ## How do I see my current skills/perks/stat boosts?
 Go to Options > Mod Keybinds > Criminal Dawn Upgrades.
 Set the key to whatever you want, and now you